 9. Community minded

 Healthy husbands and wives realize that they need other people and other people need them.
 They are intentional about connecting regularly with other like-minded couples.
 They stay engaged with nurturing communities of all kinds and make a special point of maintaining an active involvement in the local church, where they have many opportunities to give and receive spiritual support (Galatians 6:10).

 - Would you say you are significantly involved in your church and that you are “connected” to other church members?
 Do you agree that such fellowship is an important part of every Christian’s life, or do you have differing views on that aspect of your faith?

 - What are you doing as a couple to give of yourselves to friends, extended family, neighbors and other members of the larger community?
 Are there others less fortunate or in challenging situations — a single mom, a struggling couple, a fatherless child — that you are investing in together?

 - How would each of you describe yourself — as a “people person” or as more of a private individual?
 Are you alike in this regard, or do you have contrasting personalities when it comes to social interaction?
 How do you work together as a team when interacting with other people?

 - Do you have other couples you both enjoy spending time with?

-- Have you as a couple ever found yourselves leaning on the church or on a group of neighbors and friends for practical support?
+- Have you ever found yourselves leaning on the church or on a group of neighbors and friends for practical support?
 Has anyone ever come to your rescue?
 How do you feel about that experience?
-How has it shaped your attitude towards others?
+How has it shaped your attitude toward others?